WKDSMRT/realsense-gstreamer/README.md

 GStreamer source plugin for the Intel RealSense line of cameras.

-The plugin is set up as a GstPushSrc, based on [gst-vision-plugins](https://github.com/joshdoe/gst-plugins-vision) and GstVideoTestSrc.
+The plugin is actually two elements, a pure source and a demuxer.
+The source is set up as a GstPushSrc, based on [gst-vision-plugins](https://github.com/joshdoe/gst-plugins-vision) and GstVideoTestSrc.
+The demuxer is based on GstDVDemux from the gst-plugins-good package.

+The source element combines color and depth channels into a single buffer passed to its source pad.
+The demuxer receives that buffer on its sink pad and splits it into color and depth buffers and passes the buffers into the respective source pads.

+The primary reason for this configuration is that GstBaseSrc, which GstPushSrc inherits, allows for only a single source pad.
+The use of the demuxer is not required.
+A downstream element may demux the itself buffer.
+This may be useful for processing that requires synchronized color and depth information.

 [RealSense Examples](https://github.com/IntelRealSense/librealsense/tree/master/examples)
 [RealSense Reference](https://dev.intelrealsense.com/docs/api-architecture)

 ## Supported Models
-D435i is currently supported with limitations.
+D435i is currently supported.

 ## To Do
 ### Source